imtiaz1261/FA2-BSE-126-Imtiaz-Ali/task89/README.md

 pip install --upgrade pywin32
 ```

-Then retry:
+Then restart the application:

 ```powershell
 streamlit run app.py
 ```

-### Audio file is not generated
+### Audio File Is Not Generated

-Make sure a local TTS voice is installed and test the Windows speech engine with another application first.
+Make sure a local TTS voice/speech engine is installed and working.
+You can test the Windows speech engine with another application before running VoiceForge AI again.

-## Security/privacy
+## 🔒 Security & Privacy

+VoiceForge AI uses **local pyttsx3 processing** for speech generation.

-This version uses local pyttsx3 processing.
-The entered text is not intentionally sent to an external TTS service.
+The text entered into the application is not intentionally sent to an external TTS service.

-Do not add API keys to source code.
-If you later add a cloud provider, keep credentials in `.env` and load them with environment variables.
+No API key is required for the current version.

+If a cloud-based provider is added in the future, credentials should be stored securely using environment variables rather than being placed directly in the source code.

+## 🚀 Future Improvements

+Possible future enhancements include:

+* Multiple TTS provider support
+* MP3 export
+* Additional voice customization
+* Voice preview
+* Audio history
+* Cloud TTS integration
+* More advanced speech controls
+* AI-powered voice styles
+* Multi-language support

+## 📌 Project Summary

+**VoiceForge AI** provides a simple, professional, and privacy-friendly way to convert text into speech directly on your computer.
+By using Streamlit for the interface and pyttsx3 for local speech generation, the application remains lightweight, easy to use, and independent of external APIs.